raiyanyahya/prompt/README.md

 The application helps you start a `session` with ChatGPT so that the `context` is preserved and longer conversions with contexts are considered.
 The user's prompts and the responses are sent back to ChatGPT everytime.

 The ChatGPT api usage depends on the number of tokens used and it is important that you use the tokens wisely.
 After a prompt has been answered the application will resend the last prompt and answer in the next prompt, this makes sure you can have a continued conversion with ChatGPT ` much like using ChatGPT in a single chat session `.
 This makes the token count larger and larger as you continue to chat.
 If you are not concerned with context use the `--clear` flag which will save your token usage.
+Use the `model` option to add

 I hope you find it useful.